 Growing Calabaza squash is very similar to growing other varieties of squash and are used much the same way too.
 In fact, it was one of the first cultivated squash plants grown in the “Three Sisters” garden.
 Calabaza squash plants have a relatively long growing season and are extremely frost tender.

-The vines are long, reaching as much as 50 feet, and must be given room to spread.
-Each vine produces 2 to 5 fruits that tend to weigh between 5 and 12 pounds, but can weigh as much as 50 pounds.
+The vines are long, reaching as much as 50 feet (15 m.), and must be given room to spread.
+Each vine produces two to five fruits that tend to weigh between 5 and 12 pounds (2-5 kg.) but can weigh as much as 50 pounds (23 kg.).
 These fruits take 45 days to ripen – although a mature squash develops a waxy coating over its initial shine, simply counting the days from fruit set is the best way to tell that it’s ready for harvest.